-First you will need to define your product types.
-Think of these as a category of items that you source, such as “Tomatoes – Cherry” or “Chicken Thighs”.
-For each of these types, your suppliers may add several items with unique GTINs but they all relate back together.
-Once you list becomes very large it may make sense to save some views so you can quickly access the Product Types you want to work with.
-Steps for setting up save views can be found here.
+First, you will need to name your product type and choose an approval flow (visit the Configuring Product Flows article for more details).
+Think of your product type name as a category of items that you source, such as “Produce” or “Protein - Chicken" For each of these types, your suppliers may add several products with unique GTINs but they all relate back together.
+If the list becomes very large, it may make sense to save views so you can quickly access the Product Types you want to work with.
+Steps for setting up saved views can be found here.

 “Attribute Name” vs. “Key”

-- Attribute Name is the more user-friendly, value that will be displayed to the supplier who is entering the information.
+- Attribute Name is the user-friendly value that will be displayed to the supplier who is entering the information.

-- Key field is intended for the database name if you are importing using our .csv template or using APIs to share the information.
+- Key is intended for the database name if you are importing using our .csv template or using an API to share the information.

-When defining your own custom attributes, there are 7 different types you can choose from.
-Once you select a field type, if a supplier tries to enter a value that is inconsistent with this selection, we will return an error message to them.
-Below are listed the 7 field types that are possible:
+Within a custom attribute, there are 10 field types you can choose from.
+Once you select a field type, if a supplier tries to enter a value that is inconsistent with this selection, they will see an error message.
+Listed below are the 10 possible field types:

 - Combination: You can associate two list fields together.
-For instance, perhaps you want suppliers to identify a distributor (select List Type = "Businesses") they ship the product to, then the distribution center location (List Type = "Locations") that they ship to.
+For instance, perhaps you want suppliers to identify a distributor (select "Businesses List") they ship the product to, then the distributor location (select "Locations List").

-- Date: This will populate a calendar tool within the online submission form for your users to select a date.
+- Date: Display a calendar within the online submission form for your users to select a date.
 If importing products using our .csv template, the required format is “mm/dd/yyyy”.

 - Decimal Number: Use when requesting a numeric value for an attribute that needs to have the option of recording decimals, such as price per case or case weight.

-- Selection list: Display a dropdown menu of options to be selected from.
+- Selection list types: Display a dropdown menu of options.
 Single selection is by default, but you can allow for multiple selections if needed.

-- Businesses: This will pull from the Connections list if you have enabled your suppliers to connect to other members of your community.
+- Business List: This will pull from the Connections list if you have enabled your suppliers to connect to other members of your community.

-- Locations: This will display a list of locations that suppliers have connected with using the Connections feature (if enabled in your Community Information page), or a list of the supplier's own locations.
+- Locations List: Display a list of locations that suppliers have connected with using the Connections feature (if enabled in your Community Information page), or a list of the supplier's own locations.

 - Whole Number: Use when requesting a numeric value for an attribute that does not require decimals.

-Once you create your attributes you have a few options to edit them.
-If these options don’t suit your needs, you can simply delete and re-create them.
+- Once you create your attributes you have a few options to edit them.

-- Modify the order: If you want to adjust the ordering of your product attributes, you can simply click on the row and drag and drop the attribute to the desired placement.
+- Modify the order: if you want to adjust the ordering of your attributes, click on the row and drag and drop the attribute to the desired placement.
 This might come in handy if your suppliers are bulk uploading this data in a spreadsheet and want to be consistent with the ordering of the data in that template.